Photon emission by vortex particles accelerated in a linac: Results

-whereas for wider packets the probability exhibits a pronounced dependence on $E$.
+For relativistic electrons, this length is yet shorter than that due to the Lorentz contraction.
+At the same time for much wider packets, the probability exhibits a pronounced dependence on $E$.

 The key factor is the radiation formation length, i.e. the longitudinal distance over which the emission process is coherently built up along the trajectory.
 If the coherence length of the packet in the laboratory frame, $\sigma$, is much smaller than the formation length, the packet is effectively point-like.
 In this regime, the detailed longitudinal profile of the packet \textit{no longer matters}: the radiation amplitude depends only on the instantaneous trajectory and becomes insensitive to how the charge density is distributed along $z$.
 Consequently, once $\sigma$ is reduced below the formation length, the emission probability saturates and is no longer changed by further variations of the external parameters.
+In the relativistic regime, the electron coherence length in the laboratory frame decreases as $\gamma^{-1}$ during acceleration, whereas the formation length of the photon $L_\text{form} \sim \gamma^{2}\lambda_\text{ph}$ grows much faster.
+As a result, the condition $L_\text{form} \gg \sigma$ is reached very quickly in practice for relativistic electrons, for which the radiation losses in a linac are tiny.

 The electric field influences this picture mainly by modifying the classical trajectory and, therefore, the formation length itself.
 A stronger field increases the acceleration and curvature of the trajectory, and thereby changes the longitudinal distance over which the radiation remains phase-coherent.
 For initially long packets, in moderate fields the packet size is still comparable to or larger than the formation length over a substantial part of the motion; different longitudinal slices then radiate with different phases, and the probability is strongly affected by the value of $E$.
 As the field increases, the formation length becomes longer and the same packet enters the effectively point-like regime $\sigma \ll L_{\text{form}}$, so that the dependence on $E$ gradually disappears.